 Wolf & Wildlife Studies is an organization owned and operated by Jay Mallonee, and is dedicated to educating the public about the environment.
-This occurs through ongoing field research of northwest Montana's wolves, including the nine year study of the Fishtrap wolf pack, teaching college science classes, providing an archive of environmental news, presenting the facts about hunting wolves in Montana, and this web site.
-A collection of MP3s is available that contains many of the vocalizations of the Fishtrap wolves, including their pups.
-The book "Timber - A Perfect Life" can also be purchased on this site, and background information about the book and Timber herself is provided.
-Publications of current and past studies can be downloaded for free: wolf pack behavior never before documented; Tenino, a wild wolf placed into captivity that suffered from post-traumatic stress disorder; and the behavior of summering gray whales off the coast of northern California.
+This occurs through ongoing field research of northwest Montana's wolves, including the nine year study of the Fishtrap wolf pack, presenting the facts about hunting wolves in Montana, and this web site.
+The book "Timber - A Perfect Life" can also be purchased via this site, and background information about the book and Timber herself is provided.
+Publications of current and past studies can be downloaded for free: wolf pack behavior never before documented; Tenino, a wild wolf placed into captivity that suffered from posttraumatic stress disorder (PTSD); and the behavior of summering gray whales off the coast of northern California.

 Timber - A Perfect Life is now available on iTunes!
 Visit the iTunes store.

 The Truth About Wolves - summer 2010 edition of Flathead Living Magazine (p.
 108).

 Loss Of Big Predators Disrupts Earth Ecosystem - from the journal Science.

 ActionLine is the magazine published by Friends of Animals, and I have written articles for them for several years.
 Most of these articles have been about the wolf issues here in Montana and my research.
 However, the curent article chronicles my resuce of an old Karelian bear dog off the main highway near where we live.
 The article describes how we overcame the severe abuse he had suffered through to achieve a normal and stable life.
 He lived another three years.
 The title is "Unconquered," an apt description of his spirit which helped him triumph over incrediable odds.
 Click here to read or download the article.

 Help End The Hunting And Trapping Of Montana's Wolves